iandow/kafka_junit_tests/README.md

-Finding the optimal set of configurations for Kafka in order to achieve the fastest possible throughput for real time/stream analytics can be a time-consuming process of trial and error.
-Automating that process with parametrized JUnit tests can be an excellent way to find optimal Kafka configurations without guess work and without wasting time.

-This project contains some JUnit tests that I have found useful for tuning Kafka configurations.
-Usage instructions are at the bottom of this README file.
+This project contains JUnit tests for tuning Kafka configurations.

-## What factors impact Kafka performance?
+# What is the purpose of this project?

 [Apache Kafka](http://kafka.apache.org) is a distributed streaming platform.
 It lets you publish and subscribe to streams of data like a messaging system.
 You can also use it to store streams of data in a distributed cluster and process those streams in real-time.
 However, sometimes it can be challenging to publish or consume data at a rate that keeps up with real-time.
-Optimizing the speed of your producers or consumers involves knowing what specific values to use for a variety of performance related variables:
+Optimizing the speed of your producers or consumers involves knowing what specific values to use for a variety of performance related variables.

-1. How many worker threads should my producers (or consumers) have?
-2. How many topics should my producers send to?
-2. How many partitions should my topics have?
-3. Should I enable compression?
-If so, should I use the gzip, snappy, or lz4 codec?
-4. How long should my producers wait to allow other records to be sent so that the sends can be batched together?
-5. How large should I make those batches?
-6. What's the smallest virtual machine configuration that I can use to achieve my real-time throughput requirements?

-(By the way, from my experience I found that the first three factors are the most significant - number of threads per producer, number of topics they send to, and the number of partitions in each topic.
-I didn't spend much time optimizing the parameters for batching, but my instinct tells me they don't matter as much).

 One method of tuning these parameters is to just run a series of incremental unit tests designed to measure throughput over a range of values for a single parameter.
-JUnit provides an excellent means of performing parameterized unit tests.
+However, determining which configurations produce the best possible Kafka performance can be a time-consuming process of trial and error.
+Automating that process with parametrized JUnit tests is an excellent way to optimize Kafka without guess work and without wasting time.

 ## What is JUnit?